DecentraSol/simple-address-book/README.md

 P2P-Connection is established via the IFPS-network.

 ## TODO
-- qr-code must be scannable by standard mobile cameras
+- qr-code must be scanable by standard mobile cameras
   - publish a link to an IPFS published version of the app
   - with a query parameter with Alice's DAL
 - make address book db accessible via entering another orbitdb's address - add a text input when changing, then verifyaddress and load db